pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

            Engineering of Thermal Processes, 3rd ed, New York, USA, J. Wiley and Sons, 2006, ch.
 1, sec.
 1.5, pp.9-11

     ..
-[4] R. Bird, and C. Riordan, "Simple solar spectral model for direct and diffuse irradiance on horizontal and tilted planes at the earth’s surface for cloudless atmospheres", NREL, Golden, CO, USA, Technical Report TR-215-2436, 1984, :doi:`10.2172/5986936`
+[4] R. Bird and C. Riordan, "Simple solar spectral model for direct and diffuse irradiance on horizontal and tilted planes at the earth’s surface for cloudless atmospheres", NREL, Golden, CO, USA, Technical Report TR-215-2436, 1984, :doi:`10.2172/5986936`